 How Much Money Can You Make Donating Plasma?

-You’ll typically be paid between $20 and $50 for each donation, and depending on how often you go, you can earn as much as $300 per month donating plasma.
+You’ll typically be paid between $20 and $50 for each donation.
+Depending on how often you donate, you can earn as much as $300 per month donating plasma.

 Overall, that might work out to around $20-30 an hour.